ben-j-wallace/adolescents/final-outline.md

       * **cultural racism** in andrea's "segregation" is just because of how people grow up.
   * p.79: "half of the white adolescents believed that all people had rights and racism was nonexistent or related to individual discrimination"
   * 1/4 of White adolescents believed that racism no longer existed and that Black people were responsible for tensions
-    * "Black history comes round, it's nothing but problems.
+    * Black history comes round, it's nothing but problems.
 Black people are mean to the white kids… That was the past" **minimization or racism**
   * p.78: "**Pedagogy had very little effect on students' overall interpretive frameworks**" (Seixas 1993)
     * perhaps because they were similar to what taught by parents (p.
 113)
   * good summary of influence of white teachers on p.
 118

+**Construction of collective, citizenship**

+* Morteii, "melting pot model", Italian American children being incorporated

 Outside of history… teachers interact with their students differentially.